-You can get a marijuana plant to start flowering by ensuring that she gets 12 hours of uninterrupted darkness each night, often referred to as the 12-12 light schedule.
+You can get a marijuana plant to start flowering by ensuring that it gets 12 hours of uninterrupted darkness each night, often referred to as the 12-12 light schedule.

-This makes the plant "think" winter is coming, and she'll start making buds as soon as she's able.
-This means that your "flowering stage countdown" begins within about a month from the seed being planted.
+This makes the plant “think” winter is coming, and it’ll start making buds as soon as it’s able.
+This means that your “flowering stage countdown” begins within about a month from the seed being planted.